-15 16 A child collection created from the set of lectures relating to software development within the ESDW An example of set of spaces.
-The "ESDW6" space is for attendees to the associated ESDW, its contents can be transferred to the "E-CAM" space (which has many more members) once the workshop is fully 18
+14 An example of lecture dataset which includes a directory for supporting material (in this case the Git repository of Fig. 13) 15 A set of lectures are gathered together into a collection.
+16 A child collection created from the set of lectures relating to software development within the ESDW 17 17 An example of set of spaces.
+The "ESDW6" space is for attendees to the associated ESDW, its contents can be transferred to the "E-CAM" space (which has many more members) once the workshop is fully completed 18 List of Tables 1 E-CAM documentation repositories 3

-completed 19

-List of Tables

-1 E-CAM documentation repositories 4